SRM-ACM-SIGAI/Workshop-March/README.md

-# Workshop-March
+# Workshop-March2019
-This repository contains code and presentations of the talks titled 'Introduction to CNN' by DIgaant Garg and 'Predictive Maintenance using IOT' by Projjal Gupta
+This repository contains code and presentations of the talks titled 1)"Introduction to CNN" by Digaant Garg
+2)"Predictive Maintenance using IOT" by Projjal Gupta